 Just before Thanksgiving, we went to visit my grandfather.
 During this visit, he showed us his collection of Swords (that is Bibles), including ones that belonged to his parents.
 He asked Dietrich, “Are you well equipped?” and then gave him one of my grandmother‘s Bibles.
 He asked me and I told him, “Yes sir, though my collection is not quite as impressive.”
 However, it is the application of the equipment that matters.

-Approximately fourteen and a half years ago, my grandfather officiated our wedding ceremony.
+My grandfather officiated our wedding ceremony approximately fourteen and a half years ago.
 In his sermon, he challenged us to keep God as the partner in our marriage, to build on a foundation of love and loyalty – not only with each other but also with God.
 (I cheated a little to remember this by looking in the scrapbook my grandmother lovingly made).
 He has served as an example of a devoted husband, father, grandfather, and great-grandfather.
 He has shown God’s love through even difficult circumstances.
 He is well equipped and encourages us to suit up as well.
-The armor we wear, the equipment we carry, and the determination of our mind determine how we show up and survive the battle.
+The armor we wear, the equipment we carry, and the determination of our minds determine how we show up and survive the battle.
 Are you equipped?